Building Capacity for Quality Teaching in Australian SchoolsEvaluating the impact of COVID-19 Read the report

-Funded by the Paul Ramsay Foundation for $16.4 million in partnership with the NSW Department of Education, this initiative seeks to build teachers’ capacity to improve the quality of teaching and student outcomes by scaling up the empirically tested Quality Teaching Rounds approach to teacher development.
-This will be achieved using processes of refinement, replication, and evaluation to support wider adoption.
+Funded by the Paul Ramsay Foundation ($17.1 million) and partnering with the NSW Department of Education, this initiative seeks to build teachers’ capacity to improve the quality of teaching and student outcomes by scaling up the empirically tested Quality Teaching Rounds approach to teacher development.

-The fundamental aims is to build capacity for improving teaching across the entire workforce of Australian teachers, including teachers in settings that have traditionally faced barriers to accessing professional development (PD).
+The fundamental aim is to build capacity for quality teaching across the entire workforce of Australian teachers, including teachers in settings that have traditionally faced barriers to accessing professional development (PD).
+To date, more than 1,200 schools have engaged with QTR as the project expands into new jurisdictions.

 The initiative involves three key aspects:

-The research aspect of this initiative consists of five phases.
+The program of research consists of five phases.
 These include:

 2018 - Developmental evaluations of a Training protocol for QTR Advisers and of digital delivery of QTR.